 - It identifies the plaintiff or their business; and

 - The material contains one or more negative imputations which causes serious harm to the plaintiff’s reputation.

 In addition, defamation actions are subject to a one year limitation period from the initial publication of defamatory material.

 There are a number of defences available to a defendant in a defamation action.
 These include:

-- Free speech: relating to political communication.
+- Free speech: where the statements are related specifically to relevant political matters or political communication.

 Defending a defamation action can be complex and time consuming, so it is essential to seek legal advice before you commence proceedings.